dataetc/Data-Et-cetera/How we die - Top causes of death in the age of coronavirus/README.md

 ## Number of COVID-19-related deaths
 Data file used in the graphic "Deaths per day, by cause of death (U.S.A.)"

-*Source:* The European Centers for Disease Control's (ECDC) [worldwide situation update](https://www.ecdc.europa.eu/en/geographical-distribution-2019-ncov-cases).
+*Source:* The European Centre for Disease Prevention and Control's (ECDC) [worldwide situation update](https://www.ecdc.europa.eu/en/geographical-distribution-2019-ncov-cases).
 Data are current as of April 20, 2020.